 The Message Tree

 In the main corridor, outside the Prayer Centre and opposite the café, is our beautiful message tree.
 Anyone can write a ‘leaf’ and add it to our tree.
 In loving memory, a wish, a hope, a prayer, a goodbye, a message of love.

 The messages are gathered each month and our multi-faith chaplains offer a blessing over them before composting them.

 The Peace Garden

-The peace garden is available for quiet contemplation, it can be accessed from outside of the prayer centre, and is open during the day time.
+The peace garden is available for quiet contemplation, to enjoy some sunshine (British weather permitting!) and to be in the healing world of nature.
+It can be accessed from the main corridor near the Prayer Centre, and is open during the day time.